Walking the Talk – Accountability Programs for Diversity, Equity, & Inclusion Work

 The vetting process was thorough.
-It was an excellent chance for VentureWeb to demonstrate its commitment to DEI, and to act on its strategic plans of building a smarter, more responsible business in attracting, recruiting, and retaining diverse talent.
+It was an excellent chance for us to demonstrate our commitment to DEI, and to act on our strategic plans of building a smarter, more responsible business in attracting, recruiting, and retaining diverse talent.
 As part of the vetting process, BMAA asked that we supply our DEI strategy and policy, to confirm that we have established remote work policies, and overall to show that DEI is a key corporate initiative.

 Equally important, BMAA asked for proof of the internal communications sent to our workforce highlighting our commitment to, and responsibility for, DEI.
 Sending an internal memo to the organization was always our intent, but with an expanded audience of BMAA regulators, we became more mindful of our words and the wider impact of our message.

 Rightfully so, BMAA not only held us accountable, but through their screening process, they helped us become more conscious and aware of the impact of our words.